Linking plant evolution with soil microbial processes in coastal marshes

-Ecological drivers of plant-microbe interactions in wetland ecosystems
+Ecological drivers of plant-microbe interactions in wetlands

 Wetland ecosystems provide critical and important functions such as organic matter decomposition and nutrient cycling.
 Soil and endophytic (microbes inside plant tissues) microbial communities can regulate these functions.
 Yet, our understanding of the processes underlying the assembly and functions of these microbial communities remains limited.
 I examine the relative influences of a suite of biotic and abiotic factors on the distribution, diversity and structure of fungal and bacterial communities within the rhizosphere, root and leaf endosphere in two wetland plant species: Taxodium distichium and Spartina alterniflora.
 Collaborating with scientists from other institutions, this project aims to assess how the root endosphere and rhizosphere soil microbes associated with T. distichium are shaped by their environment along a gradient of salinity.
 In addition, this project also aims to characterize potential linkages between functional trait variations in S. alterniflora and its rhizosphere microbial communities.